 Programs such as WIC and Food Stamps do not assist with ther purchase of diapers.

 Childcare providers require that diapers are available for babies left in their care.
 Daycare is necessary to allow the parent or guardian to work.

 The cost of a small package of diapers at a convenience store is high, but this is often the only alternative available when transportation is a concern and the purchase of large cartons from Big Box stores is outside of the weekly budget.

 WHAT IS A DIAPER BANK?

-A Diaper Bank is the store house, and it supplies diapers to Partnering Agencies.
-It is the Partnering Agencies who distribute diapers to the families in need.
+A Diaper Bank is the store house supplying diapers to Partner Agencies.
+Partner Agencies distribute the diapers to the families in need.
 While the Diaper Bank supplies the needed diapers to the community, it relies on other members of the community to hold Diaper Drives and Diaper Showers, and for individuals and businesses to provide monetary and in-kind donations to sustain the supply in the store house.

 WHAT ABOUT CLOTH DIAPERS?